Quantifying Grid Resilience Against Extreme Weather Using Large-Scale Customer Power Outage Data: Numerical results

-The power industry regularly inspects and maintains electrical components and facilities to sustain the health of its infrastructure.
-Our second factor, power grid maintenance, refers not just to the maintenance of assets and equipment but also to the environment in the vicinity, e.g., vegetation inspection and trimming.
-Insufficient maintenance may leave the system vulnerable to the impact of extreme weather and exacerbate existing vulnerabilities \cite{Ji2016}.
-This factor can be captured by the rates defined in the cumulative weather effect: The smaller the rate a unit has, the less maintenance has been completed and the faster weather effects will accumulate (Figure~\ref{fig:sorted-omega}).
+Second, the power industry regularly makes inspections and maintenance for electrical components and facilities to sustain the health of the infrastructure.
+Power grid maintenance refers not just to the maintenance of assets and equipment but also to the environment in the vicinity, e.g., vegetation inspection and trimming.
+Insufficient maintenance may leave the system vulnerable to the impact of extreme weather and exacerbate existing planning vulnerabilities \citep{Ji2016}.
+This factor can be captured by the discount rates $\{\omega_{m}\}_{m \in \{1, \dots, M\}}$ defined in the exponential kernel function; the smaller discount rate a unit has, the less maintenance has been completed, and the faster weather effect will be accumulated (Figure~\ref{fig:sorted-omega}).